holochain/docs-pages/src/pages/resources/glossary.md

 #### Lightweight consensus

-An informal term for a Holochain application pattern in which the ownership of scarce resources are tracked and protected from conflicting ownership claims by establishing a set of trusted nodes as [M-of-N signers](#m-of-n-signing), a majority of whom must witness every [countersigned](#countersigning) transaction involving the resources in order for ownership to be considered valid.
+An informal term for a Holochain application pattern in which the ownership of scarce resources is tracked and protected from conflicting ownership claims by establishing a set of trusted nodes as [M-of-N signers](#m-of-n-signing), a majority of whom must witness every [countersigned](#countersigning) transaction involving the resources, in order for the ownership claim to be considered valid.

 #### Link